switcherapi/switcher-management/src/assets/documentation/libjava.md

 ***

 ### Features
-- Flexible and robust functions that will keep your code clean and maintainable.
+- Flexible and robust SDK that will keep your code clean and maintainable.
-- Able to work offline using a snapshot file downloaded from your remote Switcher-API Domain.
+- Able to work offline using a snapshot file pulled from your remote Switcher-API Domain.
-- Silent mode is a hybrid configuration that automatically enables a contingent sub-process in case of any connectivity issue.
+- Silent mode is a hybrid configuration that automatically enables contingent sub-processes in case of any connectivity issue.
 - Built-in mock implementation for clear and easy implementation of automated testing.
 - Easy to setup.
-Switcher Context is responsible to manage all the complexity between your application and API.
+Switcher Context is responsible to manage all the configuration complexity between your application and API.

 * * *